Exam Postponement and Rescheduling Requests Policy

 Dual degree students may request relief under the above provisions for their law school exams.
 In such cases, the student’s entire exam schedule (law and non-law, including non-law classes and academic requirements) will be considered in determining if a postponement of a law school exam is appropriate and if so, a make-up date that does not conflict with the students other dual degree requirements.

 Students who wish to request adjustment to their exam schedule must not discuss the matter with their professor.
 Instead, students with three exams in 53 hours, two exams in direct conflict, or who have a time-zone issue should complete the Academic Services Office online exam reschedule form.
-Students seeking to reschedule exams due to an emergency situation or extraordinary personal matter should contact the Dean of Students Office.
+Students seeking to reschedule exams due to an emergency situation or extraordinary personal matter should contact the Dean of Students Office at [email protected].

 Any rescheduled examination will be administered on a date no earlier than the date originally set.
 Please note that ExamSoft may not be available for all rescheduled examinations.